 - Enemas are sometimes used for significant constipation, but these should be used cautiously and only under the advice of your health care provider.

 Today, there are no prescription drugs specifically for Parkinson's constipation.
 However, the U.S. Food and Drug Administration (FDA) has approved drugs for "chronic idiopathic constipation" — constipation due to an unknown medical cause or medication.
 These drugs — Linzess (linaclotide), Amitiza (lubiprostone) and Trulance (plecanatide) — may be considered after diet changes, exercise and the above over-the-counter therapies have failed.

 As with all Parkinson's symptoms, discuss the treatment of constipation with your doctor and work together to find a regimen that fits your needs.

 Given constipation's significant impact on quality of life, The Michael J. Fox Foundation (MJFF) emphasizes research into understanding and treating constipation:

 - Testing new therapies: Several therapies are currently in human trials.
 MJFF is funding studies to test a novel drug for Parkinson's constipation as well as a fiber supplement that acts as a fertilizer for "good" gut bacteria.
 Other ongoing work is testing probiotics and a gentle hands-on treatment to ease constipation.
-Sign up for MJFF's study-matching tool Fox Trial Finder to learn more about ongoing trials.
+Visit MJFF's study-matching tool Fox Trial Finder to learn more and sign up for ongoing trials.

 - Understanding experience of Parkinson's: To better understand the occurrence and impact of Parkinson's symptoms, including constipation, MJFF is gathering data from people with Parkinson's and people without (control volunteers) through its online clinical study Fox Insight.
 Register today to contribute valuable information through questionnaires and surveys on your medical history.